-Mr. Shchavyelyev is the CEO and Founder of the EquityLine Mortgage Investment Corp. and VeleV Capital., EquityLine MIC is publicly traded corporation on the Jamaica Stock Exchange.
-Mr. Shchavyelyev graduated from Harvard Business School in Financial Accounting and holds a Masters of Law Degree.
-Mr. Shchavyelyev currently manages over \$80 million in both funds and development projects.
-Mr. Shchavyelyev is a real estate developer and mortgage broker, with extensive lending and financial experience in real estate assets.
-Mr. Shchavyelyev has a track record of closing and redeveloping multi-million dollar transactions in the real estate industry.
-He owns, a family operated real estate brokerage in Toronto, Canada.
-Mr. Shchavyelyev has been an active real estate broker from 2006 and mortgage specialist since 2008.
-Prior to working as a real estate broker, lender and re-developer, Mr. Shchavyelyev worked in a small claims court and land registry office as a paralegal for over two years.
-He joined his family real estate business where he was involved in residential and commercial developments, condo sites, custom built dwellings, apartment buildings and multi-million dollar commercial real estate projects.
-As at the date hereof, Mr. Shchavyelyev has completed over \$600 million in real estate transactions.
+Sergiy Shchavyelyev is the CEO and Founder of the EquityLine Mortgage Investment Corp.
+(EquityLine MIC) and VeleV Capital.
+EquityLine MIC is publicly traded corporation on the Jamaica Stock Exchange.
+Sergiy received a Financial Accounting certificate from Harvard Business School and holds a Master of Law Degree from Mechnikov National University.
+He currently manages over C\$110 million between funds and development projects.
+Sergiy is a real estate developer and mortgage broker, with extensive lending and financial experience in real estate assets.
+He has a track record of closing and redeveloping multi-milliondollar transactions in the real estate industry.
+He owns, in part, a family operated real estate brokerage, EquityLine Financial Corp., located in Toronto, Canada.
+Sergiy has been an active real estate broker from 2006 and mortgage specialist since 2008.
+Prior to working as a real estate broker, lender, and re-developer, Sergiy worked in a small claims court and land registry office as a paralegal for over two years.
+He joined his family real estate business where he was involved in residential and commercial developments, custom built dwellings, apartment buildings and multi-million-dollar commercial real estate projects.
+Sergiy has completed over C\$750 million in real estate transactions.